Leejunsoo920/node-based-modeling-opengl/README.md

 # node-based-modeling-opengl
 node-based modeling tool developed for personal CG studies and experiments.
-This project is a work in progress.
-Many parts are still incomplete or subject to change.
+This project is a work in progress, and many features are still under development.

 ![Demo](asset/demo.gif)